 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-It’s important to use low-sugar ketchup (or at least natural ketchup without added sugar if you’re making this for a low-carb diet or for the South Beach Diet.
-With that caution this should be good for low-carb and low-glycemic diets as well as any Phase of the South Beach Diet.
+It’s important to use sugar-free ketchup or low-sugar ketchup if you’re making this Stuffed Pepper Soup for a low-carb or Keto diet or for the original South Beach Diet.
+With that caution this should be good for low-carb and Keto diets as well as any Phase of the South Beach Diet.

 Find More Recipes Like This One:

+Use Soup Recipes to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
-Or Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.